26th April 2021

 “I absolutely love the level of detail in these projects.’’
 Claire Wilkes, Teacher, Parkfield Primary School

-To help children broaden the context of their learning, we’ve also accompanied every main project with an art and design project or a design and technology companion project.
-These projects contain a series of four to seven lessons, which can be taught either at the end of or alongside the main project.
+To help children broaden the context of their learning, we’ve also accompanied every main project with a mini art and design project or a design and technology project.
+These mini projects contain a series of four to seven lessons, which can be taught either at the end of or alongside the main project.
+The Cornerstones Curriculum 22 also includes a series of essential knowledge and skills mini projects to ensure that children gain the smaller ‘component’ knowledge needed in each subject before they apply it in the main projects.

-I hope that this blog has given you a flavour of the new sequenced, subject-led projects and the rationale behind them.
+I hope that this blog has given you a flavour of these sequenced, subject-led, knowledge-rich projects and the rationale behind them.
 Some schools, particularly in the primary sector, are nervous about delivering a more knowledge-rich curriculum, but they needn’t be.
-With projects like these, that balance knowledge acquisition with engaging content and pedagogy, a knowledge-rich curriculum certainly doesn’t have to be dry or difficult to deliver.
+With a curriculum like the Cornerstones Curriculum 22, that balances knowledge acquisition with engaging content and pedagogy, a knowledge-rich approach certainly doesn’t have to be dry or difficult to deliver.

 Still on the Cornerstones Hub?
 Contact us to move over to Maestro today.